Victoria and Albert Museum: Theatre and performance

 The department holds significant archives documenting current practice and the history of performing arts.
 These include the English Stage Company at the Royal Court Theatre, D'Oyly Carte and the design collection of the Arts Council.
 Notable personal archives include Vivien Leigh, Peter Brook, Henry Irving and Ivor Novello.

 Rock and pop are well represented with the Glastonbury Festival archive, Harry Hammond photographic collection and Jamie Reid archive documenting punk.
 Costumes include those worn by John Lennon, Mick Jagger, Elton John, Adam Ant, Chris Martin, Iggy Pop, Prince, Shirley Bassey and the stage outfit worn by Roger Daltrey at Woodstock.

+In 2024, the museum displayed costumes worn by Taylor Swift over the course of her career.
+The exhibition, titled Taylor Swift Songbook Trail, was conceived by theatre designer Tom Piper as an "approximately 1 mile long" [...] "journey through V&A South Kensington's galleries" with "13 stops".
+Most of the displays were dispersed throughout the museum, and the "rarely-seen Prince Consort Gallery" was entirely devoted to the exhibition.

 Departments

 Education

 The education department has wide-ranging responsibilities.
 It provides information for the casual visitor as well as for school groups, including integrating learning in the museum with the National Curriculum; it provides research facilities for students at degree level and beyond, with information and access to the collections.
 It also oversees the content of the museum's website in addition to publishing books and papers on the collections, research and other aspects of the museum.

-Several areas of the collection have dedicated study rooms, these allow access to items in the collection that are not currently on display, but in some cases require an appointment to be made.
+Several areas of the collection have dedicated study rooms, these allow access to objects in the collection that are not currently on display, but in some cases require an appointment to be made.

 The new Sackler education suite, occupying the two lower floors of the Henry Cole Wing opened in September 2008.
 This includes lecture rooms and areas for use by schools, which will be available during school holidays for use by families, and will enable direct handling of items from the collection.